 One sees that at Fr = 1 (left panel) the diagram is now richer: besides the original unstable branch constituted by stationary modes (a), new unstable branches appear at larger k_x which correspond to oscillatory (b, c, e) and stationary (d) modes, as visible from the value of $Re(\omega)/k_x$) (right).
 Note that within a same branch the value of $Re(\omega)/k_x$ varies very little, while the value of $Im(\omega)$ shows a maximum and smoothly decreases to zero at the branch boundaries.
 The quantity $Re(\omega)/k_x$ then characterises each different branch.
 A new oscillating branch (f) also appears at smaller k_x but it is still very weak and poorly visible at this Re number.
 On the bottom of figure 3 we report the value of $Im(\omega)$ in the space (k_x, k_z) at Fr number smaller and larger than one.
 When the Froude number is diminished to Fr = 0.2 (left) we recover almost the same scenario, even if different branches look now more spaced one from another and appear at larger k_x and k_z similarly to other kinds of shear flows (Deloncle et al. 2007; Park & Billant 2013).
 On the contrary when the Froude number is increased to Fr = 5 (right) the unstable region is drastically reduced, as well as the growth rate, which is dropped by an order of magnitude.
 Also the most unstable mode moves toward lower value of k_x while k_z only slightly changes.
 As a general remark we observe that the unstable branches, i.e. the continuous regions defined by $Im(\omega) > 0$, show an elongated shape.
 Precisely, unstable regions appear extended when moving along the curve $k_x k_z = const$ while they are quite narrow in the orthogonal direction.
+We stress that this result is independent of the Froude number which suggests a self-similar behaviour as already observed by Deloncle et al. (2007).
 Also unstable modes always appear at $k_z, k_x \neq 0$, i.e. the flow is linearly unstable only to three-dimensional perturbations, which is different from the studies of Deloncle et al. (2007) and Lucas et al. (2017), performed on different vertically stratified and horizontally sheared flow (the hyperbolic tangent shear profile and Kolmogorov flow respectively).